coatespeter/craft-it-pp5/README.md

 - Bootstrap - The project uses Bootstrap to style the site.
 - Google Fonts - The project uses Google Fonts to import the font used in the site.
 - AWS - The project uses AWS to store the static files.
+- Stripe - The project uses Stripe to handle payments.

 ![AWS bucket](media/s3.png)